 Ford calls the Focus the best-selling nameplate in the world.
-There’s an asterisk and a bit
+There’s an asterisk and a bit of a disclaimer to go with that, but no one in the UK can deny that the Blue Oval’s family hatch has achieved ubiquity.

-Whether in the guise of a first-generation model bought for peanuts or an example of this, the sixth iteration (counting major and minor revisions), the Focus is as common
+Whether in the guise of a first-generation model bought for peanuts or an example of this, the sixth iteration (counting major and minor revisions), the Focus is as common a sight on the average journey as traffic lights or roundabouts.

 That it has achieved this kind of omnipresence has something to do with Ford’s historically strong position in the UK and a command of the mainstream that can be traced back to the origins of the motor car itself.

-the Focus itself.
+However, much credit is owed to the Focus itself.
 Its standout feature, at least for us at Autocar, has been its handling – a feelsome, responsive mix of comfort and verve not bettered anywhere until the arrival of the most recent Fiesta.

 Recent versions of the Focus haven’t excelled in this regard quite like the first few, but Ford’s attention has been redirected as it seeks to meet the challenge of a new breed of upmarket alternatives - such as the Volkswagen Golf, BMW 1 Series, Audi A3 and Mercedes-Benz A-Class.